 The bandwidth-SINR tradeoff reveals itself if the system bandwidth is split into N non-overlapping bands and each transmitter transmits on a randomly chosen band with some fixed power (independent of N).
 This splitting of the spectrum results in two competing effects.
 First, the density of transmitters on each band is a factor of N smaller than the overall density of transmitters, which reduces interference and thus increases SINR.
-Second, the threshold SINR must be increased in order to maintain a fixed rate while transmitting over $\frac{1}{N}$ th of the bandwidth.
-Although intuition from point-to-point AWGN channels might indicate that the optimum solution is to not split the band (N = 1), this is generally quite far from the optimum.
-Our analysis shows that N should be chosen such that the required threshold SINR lies between low-SNR (power-limited) and high-SNR (bandwidth-limited).
+Second, the threshold SINR must be increased in order to maintain a fixed rate while transmitting over $\frac{1}{N}$ -th of the bandwidth.
+This requires a reduced network density in order to meet the prescribed outage constraint.

+Although intuition from point-to-point AWGN channels - for which capacity is a strictly increasing function of bandwidth if transmission power is fixed - might cause one to think that the optimum solution is trivially to not split the band (N = 1), this is generally quite far from the optimum in ad hoc networks.
+Our analysis shows that N should be chosen such that the required threshold SINR lies between the low-SNR (power-limited) and high-SNR (bandwidth-limited) regimes, for example in the range of 0 - 5 dB for reasonable path loss exponents.
+This approximately corresponds to the region where the function log(1 + SINR) transitions from linear to logarithmic in SINR.

-The intuition behind this result is actually quite simple: if N is such that the threshold SINR is in the wideband regime (roughly below 0 dB), then doubling N leads to an approximate doubling (in linear units) of the threshold SINR.
-If the path-loss exponent is strictly greater than 2, doubling the threshold SINR reduces the allowable intensity of transmissions on each band by a factor strictly smaller than two.
-However, the total intensity is exactly twice the per subband density.
-The combination of these effects is a net increase in the allowable intensity of transmissions, and therefore it is beneficial to increase N until the required SINR threshold begins to increase exponentially rather than linearly with N.
+The intuition behind this result is actually quite simple: if N is such that the threshold SINR is in the wideband regime (roughly speaking, below 0 dB), then doubling Nleads to an approximate doubling of the threshold SINR, or equivalently a 3 dB increase.
+Whenever the path-loss exponent is strictly greater than 2, doubling the threshold SINR reduces the allowable intensity of transmissions on each band by a factor strictly smaller than two.
+On the other hand, the doubling of N increases the total intensity by exactly a factor of two because the number sub-bands is increased by the a factor of two; the combination of these effects is a net increase in the allowable intensity of transmissions.
+Therefore, it is beneficial to continue to increase N until the point at which the required SINR threshold begins to increase exponentially rather than linearly with N.